cristobalgrau/aws-serverless-rds-management-lab/README.md

 ### 1. VPC and Network Components

-From the AWS Console, we create the VPC with the option `VPC and more`, in this way the VPC will assist on the creation of Subnets, Route tables, and Internet gateway.
-For this lab it is OK, but if you want to control the CIDR assignation then you can create separately each component.
+To set up the VPC and associated network components, we utilize the AWS Console with the `VPC and more` option.
+This streamlined approach automates the creation of essential elements such as Subnets, Route tables, and Internet gateways.
+While this method is suitable for our lab purposes, for more precise control over CIDR assignment, individual components can be created separately.

 ![image](https://github.com/cristobalgrau/aws-serverless-rds-management-lab/assets/119089907/0e9a49ce-7ef6-49bf-866e-d1c1e2586e9b)